o42a/o42a-doc/contents/docs/expressions/references.md

 eager reference could be used.
 Eager reference evaluates the value of `<expression>`, constructs a new object inherited from `<expression>` and returns it.
 The value of the resulting object is constant, and equal to previously evaluated value of `<expression>`.
+Such object is called _eager object_.

-Note, that any object inherited from eager reference inherits its value too, unless the value definition is overridden in inherited object.
+Any object inherited from eager object also inherits its value.
+Thus, the inherited object is eager too.
+**It is not possible to redefine the values of inherited eager objects.**

 Other